serodriguez68/haskell-cheat-sheet/readme.md

 # Helper expressions using `where`
 + Define variables and functions
 + Avoid repetition of code and computation (CHECK SERGIO: WHY AVOIDS REPETITION OF COMPUTATION?)
-+ Use where when (CHECK SERGIO: when to use where instead of another function?)
++ Use where inside a function (as opposed to declaring a global function a using inside other function) when the inner (where) function does not mean anything for the global scope.
 ```haskell
 maximum :: [Int] -> Int
 -- maximum [x] is a pattern to match a list of a single element